We often get angry when things don’t go our way or we find ourselves lost because the world confuses us. But what’s really going on here?

 Red Pilling, a Reality check

-To get over this over investment in ideas we need to notice when we have done so.
+To move beyond this over investment in ideas we need to notice when we have done so.
 Which is why self-awareness is so important.

 Once we have noticed we need to go back to reality and check to see if it matches our maps.
 If not, then the map, the theory must change.